Gujarat Tourism Guide

 With endless cultural and historical traditions embellishing the state, visiting Gujarat attractions is a must for a true traveler.
 Don’t wait anymore, just book your Gujarat tour package and get going on one of the truest adventures of your life.

-And what use is a lush green destination without a few waterfalls?
-Gujarat is home to the famed Ninai Waterfall, which falls from a height of 30 feet.
+Gujarat is also home to the famed Ninai Waterfall, which falls from a height of 30 feet.
 Surrounded by verdant forests, the waterfall is a favorite place for tourists and local alike.
 If you are looking for natural beauty when thinking about Gujarat sightseeing places and planning your itinerary, you will have a lot to see.

 Cities in Gujarat

 Read about the best & quickest routes to save time & money, as suggested by our travelers

 If you are planning to fly in to the state, read on to find out how to reach Gujarat by air.
 Aviation connectivity is not a problem in Gujarat since the state boasts of the highest number of domestic airports in the entire country.
 There are 17 airports here in total, of which the Sardar Vallabhbhai Patel International Airport offers international flights.
 The others offer connectivity to all major cities of the country.
 The main domestic airports of the state include the Vadodara airport, Surat airport, Keshod airport, Porbandar airport, Rajkot airport, Bhavnagar airport, Deesa airport and Kandla airport.